Raising Smart Kids in Smart Homes: Ideas for Parents

 I’m not going to focus on one specific toy.
 Suffice it to say, you’re going to have smart toys in your home whether you like it or not.

 I’ll let Mr. Buckleitner explain:

 In 2015 the connected toy was an outlier, in 2016 it was a trend, and in 2017 syncing your phone or tablet to a toy will be as common as putting AA batteries in.

 — Warren Buckleitner, Editor of Children’s Technology Review

 The toys don’t have to be creepy pseudo-rabbits that listen to your child’s every word.
 There are lots of educational toys out there that are secure and safe to use.

-For example, Grush the Gaming Toothbrush has a Bluetooth sensor that lets you make sure your kids are giving their teeth a good scrub while also offering interactive brushing-based games to keep your child engaged.
+For example, Grush the Gaming Toothbrush (broken link removed) has a Bluetooth sensor that lets you make sure your kids are giving their teeth a good scrub while also offering interactive brushing-based games to keep your child engaged.